 Is it all?
 Certainly not.
 These are the most important elements that must be met by every individual computer or smartphone user.
 In companies and governmental and local government organizations, this security ecosystem is extended to include network and server security.

 About Przemek Kucharzewski

-Co-founder and VP Sales in Cypherdog Security Inc. – a vendor of solutions for encrypted communication.
-Przemek has 26 years of experience in building sales channels, marketing, and commercialization of IT solutions.
+Co-founder and General Manager in Cypherdog Security Inc. – a vendor of solutions for encrypted communication.
+Przemek has 27 years of experience in building sales channels, marketing, and commercialization of IT solutions.
 In recent years, he has been focusing on cybersecurity and cloud solutions.
 In the past, he mainly worked for the largest IT distributors in the CEE region.
 He worked as Interim Manager for IT system integrators and vendors in advanced solutions selling.
 He is the author of many articles in the IT & business media, speaker, lecturer, and podcaster.